 RAVEN for Uncertainty Quantification

-RAVEN, under the support of the Nuclear Energy Advanced Modeling and Simulation (NEAMS) [1] program, have been tasked to provide the necessary software and algorithmic tools to enable the application of the conceptual framework developed by the Risk Informed Safety Margin Characterization (RISMC) [2] path.
+RAVEN, under the support of the Nuclear Energy Advanced Modeling and Simulation (NEAMS) [1] program, have been tasked to provide the necessary software and algorithms to enable the application of the conceptual framework developed by the Risk Informed Safety Margin Characterization (RISMC) [2] path.
 RISMC is one of the paths defined under the Light Water Reactor Sustainability (LWRS) DOE program [3].

 One of the most challenging requests of the RISMC framework is a holistic estimation of margins, and therefore uncertainties, in nuclear power plants (NPPs) system analysis.
 Those estimations, in conjunction with more accurate simulation tools, should enable an optimization process leading to safer and more economical competitive nuclear power plants.